Gustav Lindström

-Gustav Lindström (born 20 October 1998) is a Swedish professional ice hockey defenceman for Djurgårdens IF of the Swedish Hockey League (SHL).
+Gustav Lindström (born 20 October 1998) is a Swedish professional ice hockey player who is a defenceman for Djurgårdens IF of the Swedish Hockey League (SHL).
 He was selected in the second round, 38th overall, by the Detroit Red Wings in the 2017 NHL entry draft.
 Lindström has also previously played for the Anaheim Ducks and Montreal Canadiens.

 Playing career

 Sweden

-Lindström played junior hockey with Almtuna IS of the HockeyAllsvenskan, scoring six goals and 14 points in 39 games in his final season.
-He then joined Frölunda HC for the 2018–19 season of the Swedish Hockey League (SHL), replacing Rasmus Dahlin.
-That season he won the SHL Championship with Frölunda HC, registering three goals and six points in 40 games and no points in six postseason games.
-The team would also win a Champions Hockey League title that year.
+Lindström played junior hockey with Almtuna IS of the HockeyAllsvenskan, scoring six goals and 14 points in 39 games over the course of his final campaign with the team.
+He then joined Frölunda HC of the top-tier Swedish Hockey League (SHL) for the 2018–19 season, replacing a departing Rasmus Dahlin.
+Collectively, he registered three goals and six points in 40 games en route to his team capturing Le Mat Trophy as SHL champions.
+The team would also win a Champions Hockey League title that same year.

 Detroit Red Wings

-Lindström was selected by the Detroit Red Wings of the National Hockey League (NHL) with the 38th overall pick in the 2017 NHL entry draft.
-On 25 May 2018, he signed a three-year entry-level contract with the team.
-On 5 February 2020, Lindström was recalled by the Red Wings after an injury to Mike Green.
+Selected by the Detroit Red Wings of the National Hockey League (NHL) with the 38th overall pick in the 2017 NHL entry draft, Lindström was signed to a three-year entry-level contract with the team in May 2018.
+On 5 February 2020, he was recalled by the Red Wings after an injury to Mike Green.
 Prior to being recalled, he posted five assists in 45 games with Detroit's American Hockey League (AHL) affiliate, the Grand Rapids Griffins.
 He made his NHL debut the next day in a game against the Buffalo Sabres.
-He played 16 games with the Red Wings.
 On 17 August 2020, Lindström agreed to return on loan to his former Swedish club, Almtuna IS of the Allsvenskan, until the commencement of the pandemic-delayed NHL season.

-On 26 July 2021, Lindström signed a two-year, $1.7 million contract extension with the Red Wings.
-On 15 February 2022, Lindström scored his first NHL goal against Kaapo Kähkönen in a 7–4 loss to the Minnesota Wild.
-During the 2022–23 season, he recorded one goal and seven assists in 36 games for the Red Wings.
-On 1 July 2023, Lindström signed a one-year contract extension with the Red Wings.
+On 26 July 2021, Lindström agreed to a two-year, $1.7 million contract extension with the Red Wings.
+On 15 February 2022, he scored his first career NHL goal against Kaapo Kähkönen in a 7–4 loss to the Minnesota Wild.
+During the 2022–23 season, he recorded one goal and seven assists in 36 games for the Red Wings and again signed a one-year contract extension with the team in July 2023.

 Montreal Canadiens

 On 15 August 2023, Lindström was traded by the Red Wings, along with a conditional 2025 fourth-round pick, to the Montreal Canadiens in exchange for defenceman Jeff Petry.
 After beginning the 2023–24 season with the Laval Rocket, Montreal's AHL affiliate, Lindström was recalled by the Canadiens on 24 October 2023 after David Savard suffered an injury.
-He made his Canadiens debut that night against the New Jersey Devils before being reassigned to Laval once again on 4 November 2023 after Christian Dvorak returned from injury.
-After being recalled to the Canadiens while Joel Armia was loaned to Laval, Lindström scored his first goal with the Canadiens on 14 November 2023 against Jacob Markström of the Calgary Flames.
-He played in 14 games for the Canadiens, scoring three goals and four points before being placed on waivers on 9 January 2024 with the intent on sending him to Laval.
+He made his Canadiens debut that night against the New Jersey Devils before being reassigned to Laval once again on 4 November 2023.
+After being recalled to the Canadiens while Joel Armia was away on a conditioning stint, Lindström scored his first goal with the Canadiens on 14 November 2023 against Jacob Markström of the Calgary Flames.
+He played in 14 games for the Canadiens, scoring three goals and four points before being placed on waivers on 9 January 2024 with the intent on sending him back to Laval.